Bishop Villarojo: Divorce contravenes God’s word - Cebu Daily News

 He said the controversial bill is a direct affront to the God’s words that clearly prohibited divorce.

 “Our Lord, in the scriptures, was very clear about it.
-He said that ‘from the beginning, God made them male and female and for this reason, a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh.’
-Therefore, what God has joined together, let no man put asunder,’” Villarojo said in reference to the words of Jesus Christ in the Gospel of St. Matthew.
+He said that ‘from the beginning God made them male and female and for this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh.’
+Therefore, what God has joined together, let no man put asunder,’” Villarojo said in referrence to the words of Jesus Christ in the Gospel of St. Matthew.

 “Divorce directly contravenes and attacks God’s very words.
 It is therefore evil,” he added in Cebuano.